-All projects that have an estimated Phase II budget of \$500,000 or greater for new construction projects or \$1,000,000 or greater for work on existing facilities will be reviewed by the Committee on Finance and Facilities.
-These thresholds are established in statute.
-In addition, the Committee on Finance and Facilities reviews all land acquisition and building or other structure acquisitions regardless of cost.
+All non-land acquisition projects submitted by research institutions that have an estimated Phase II budget of \$5,000,000 or greater or \$2,000,000 or greater for projects submitted by non-research institutions will be reviewed by the Committee on Finance and Facilities for both Phase I and Phase II submittals.
+These thresholds are established via proviso in the annual appropriations act.
+In addition, the Committee on Finance and Facilities reviews all final land acquisition and building or other structure acquisitions regardless of cost.

 The Commission has delegated some of its authority to staff.
 This includes reviewing projects that are solely funded through legislative appropriations regardless of cost.
 CHE's staff's role is to verify that the project cost and scope is within the purview of the appropriation and provide its recommendation to the Department of Administration for the project to be established.
-In addition, the Commission has granted staff authority to review projects that are funded through legislative appropriation and other funds if the combined value is less than the statutory definition of a permanent improvement project, such as work on an existing facility that totals less than \$1,000,000.
-The Commission has also delegated staff the authority to approve project close-outs, lease proposals valued up to \$1,000,000 over a five-year period, source of funds changes up to \$500,000 that do not result in an increase in student tuition or fees, and budget transfers up to 10% between previously-approved projects.
+In addition, the Commission has granted staff authority to review projects that are funded through legislative appropriation and other funds if the combined value is less than the legal definition of a permanent improvement project, such as work on an existing facility that totals less than \$2,000,000 for a non-research institution.
+The Commission has also delegated staff the authority to approve project close-outs, preliminary land or building acquisitions, in which institutions request authorization to procure necessary due diligence studies, lease proposals valued up to \$1,000,000 over a five-year period, source of funds changes up to \$500,000 that do not result in an increase in student tuition or fees, and budget transfers up to 10% between previously approved projects.
 Notwithstanding this authority, staff retain the right to refer projects to the full review and approval process of the Committee on Finance and Facilities and the Commission.
 Projects approved by CHE staff will be submitted as information only to the Commission monthly.